Hyrum K. Wright, PhD

 +1 512 560 5010

-Lead technical teams in developing solutions to interesting problems.
-I work best in a fun, fast-paced environment, where my skills and abilities can be used to solve real problems.
-I am particularly interested in developing great software, and "building cool stuff".
+I enjoy teaching and leading technical teams in developing solutions to interesting problems.
+I work best in a fast-paced environment, where my skills and abilities can be used to solve real problems.
+I am particularly interested in developing great software, solving hard problems, and building cool stuff.

 - Managed team of open source developers working on a number of projects.